JenniferTongco/paddy_rice_drying_estimator/README.md

 This application is designed to support that need by allowing users to input key environmental and crop-specific parameters, including:

--Initial moisture content of the rice
+- Initial moisture content of the rice
--Target final moisture content
+- Target final moisture content
 - Ambient temperature
--Relative humidity
+- Relative humidity

 Using trained machine learning models, the system provides real-time predictions for:
 1. Estimated drying time required to achieve the target moisture level